equinor/energyvision/sanityv3/scripts/README.md

 4. Login into Sanity CLI using `sanity login --sso=equinor-sanity`

+5. Go to the script folders using `cd sanityv3/scripts`

-5. Run with `sanity exec run.js --with-user-token`;
+6. Run with `sanity exec run.js --with-user-token`;